wuciawe/wuciawe.github.io/_posts/2016-11-24-notes-on-classification-and-regression-trees.md

 - No split candidate leads to an information gain greater than the minimum information gain threshold
 - No split candidate produces child nodes which each have at least minimum instances

-Note that, a too deep decision may surfer from overfitting.
+Note that, a too deep decision tree may surfer from overfitting.